Palantir Remains Unprofitable Ahead Of Planned Direct Listing: Report

 The operating expenses for H1 were 107% of the revenue, down from 157% in H1 2019, but still significantly high for a 17-year-old company, TechCrunch noted.

-Why Does it matter: The privately funded software company is reportedly planning a direct listing of its stock in September.
+Why It Matters: The privately funded software company is reportedly planning a direct listing of its stock in September.

 Palantir was valued at $20 billion in 2015 and has raised $550 million, including 90% from Sompo Holdings Inc. (OTC: SMPNY) and the balance 10% from Fujitsu Ltd, (OTC: FJTSY) according to a filing with the Securities and Exchange Commission.